-For accounts opened at other institutions, it is advisable that the balance of funds in the Operating Reserves, Replacement Reserves, and operating accounts not exceed the FDIC limit of \$250,000 for all accounts at one bank.
+In general, it is advisable that the balance of funds in the Operating Reserves, Replacement Reserves, and Working Capital accounts not exceed \$250,000.
 Based on the professional judgement of CDA Asset Managers, funds may be transferred to the CDA General Fund.

-Checks from a property shall be mailed directly to the City Finance Department.
-Electronic transfers from the property shall originate from the Finance Department.
-CDA Asset Managers shall not receive checks or initiate cash transfers from the property during the balance transfer process.
+Checks from a property should shall be mailed directly to the City Finance Department.
+Electronic transfers from the property should shall originate from the Finance Department.
+CDA Asset Managers shallould not receive checks or initiate cash transfers from the property during the balance transfer process.